 One of the projects I was really charmed by is the package nationalparkcolors by GitHub user katiejolly.
 This provides colour palettes based on US National Park posters, which are just gorgeous.
 I provided palettes for Great Basin and Denali, which were raised in the Issues.

 While I was working on this, I coincidentally came across the package MapPalettes.
-Primarily this exists to provide palettes and functions for maps, but one function in particular caught my eye: get_colors_from_image().
-As arguments, you can give a URL of an image and how many colours you want, and it will create a palette from the picture.
+Primarily this exists to provide palettes and functions for maps, but one function in particular caught my eye: get_colors_from_image()

 Here’s an example using a vintage British poster.
-To install the MapPalettes package, you have to fetch it from its GitHUb repo: remotes::install_github("disarm-platform/MapPalettes").
+To install the MapPalettes package, you have to fetch it from its GitHUb repo: remotes::install_github("disarm-platform/MapPalettes")

 library(MapPalettes)